top of page

 Scandinavia

-The examples above are all from a single area of one city park on Sweden's west coast.
+The examples above are all from a small area of one city park on Sweden's west coast.
 Despite not having a dark variant (like Germany/Switzerland) their colours can vary quite a lot.
 Further north, their winter coat can be even longer, thicker and brighter to cope with the colder weather.

 Although not the same subspecies as the UK, tens of thousands of these were taken there to bolster their numbers as they fell dangerously low a few decades ago.